Role-playing game: Purpose

 Both authors and major publishers of tabletop role-playing games consider them to be a form of interactive and collaborative storytelling.
-Events, characters, and narrative structure give a sense of a narrative experience, and the game need not have a strongly-defined storyline.
-Interactivity is the crucial difference between role-playing games and traditional fiction.
+Events, roles, and narrative structure give a sense of a narrative experience, and the game need not have a strongly defined storyline.
+Interactivity is the crucial difference between role-playing games and traditional fiction/ entertainment.
 Whereas a viewer of a television show is a passive observer, a player in a role-playing game makes choices that affect the story.
 Such role-playing games extend an older tradition of storytelling games where a small party of friends collaborate to create a story.

 While simple forms of role-playing exist in traditional children's games of make believe, role-playing games add a level of sophistication and persistence to this basic idea with additions such as game facilitators and rules of interaction.
 Participants in a role-playing game will generate specific characters and an ongoing plot.
-A consistent system of rules and a more or less realistic campaign setting in games aids suspension of disbelief.
+A consistent system of rules and a campaign setting in games aids suspension of disbelief.
 The level of realism in games ranges from just enough internal consistency to set up a believable story or credible challenge up to full-blown simulations of real-world processes.

 Tabletop role-playing games may also be used in therapy settings to help individuals develop behavioral, social, and even language skills.
-Beneficiaries commonly include young people with learning difficulties such as Autism spectrum disorders, attention-deficit hyperactive disorder (ADHD), and dyslexia.
+Beneficiaries commonly include young people with neurodevelopmental conditions, such as Autism spectrum disorders, attention-deficit hyperactive disorder (ADHD), and dyslexia.

 Varieties

-Role-playing games are played in a wide variety of formats, ranging from discussing character interaction in tabletop form, physically acting out characters in LARP to playing characters virtually in digital media.
+Role-playing games are played in a wide variety of formats, ranging from discussing character interaction in tabletop form, physically acting out roles in LARP to playing characters virtually in digital media.
 There is also a great variety of systems of rules and game settings.
-Games that emphasize plot and character interaction over game mechanics and combat sometimes prefer the name storytelling game.
+Games that emphasize plot creation and player interaction over game mechanics and combat sometimes prefer the name storytelling game.
 These types of games tend to reduce or eliminate the use of dice and other randomizing elements.
 Some games are played with characters created before the game by the GM, rather than those created by the players.
 This type of game is typically played at gaming conventions, or in standalone games that do not form part of a campaign.